Put-in-Bay Exchange Student Arrives

 This school year, Put-Bay High School has an exchange student from Germany.
 She’s 15-year-old 10th grader Anna Stilla from across the Atlantic Sea in Cologne, Germany.
 Anna’s parents, Petra and Angelo, both professional people working in the banking business, encouraged Anna to attend school in the U.S. so she could improve her English which she has studied for the last five years.

-Cathy initially wanted an exchange student and found the organization on the Internet Anna had applied to become an exchange student.
-Anna, a very very petite and personable young lady with a great sense of humor, said she and her family looked up Put-in-Bay on the Internet before deciding to come to the island.
+Cathy initially wanted to be an exchange student and found the organization on the Internet Anna had applied to become an exchange student.
+Anna, a very, very petite and personable young lady with a great sense of humor, said she and her family looked up Put-in-Bay on the Internet before deciding to come to the island.
 At first, they didn’t know what to expect and were a bit concerned because of all the “party” sites and the amount of alcohol, but they soon found information about the more normal things in the community and realized there was more than just alcohol here.

-Anna says “I’m glad to be here and staying with an awesome family,” although at times she admits to missing her younger sister Lisa and home.
-One of the first things she did when she got to the island area, was to take a trip to Cedar Point.
-When interviewed just before the ferry quit for the season, Anna was concerned about what winter life on the island would be like, but in the same breath said she was looking forward to going out on the ice.
+Anna says, “I’m glad to be here and staying with an awesome family,” although she sometimes admits to missing her younger sister Lisa and home.
+One of the first things she did when she got to the island area was to take a trip to Cedar Point.
+When interviewed just before the Put-in-Bay ferry quit for the season, Anna was concerned about what winter life on the island would be like, but in the same breath, said she was looking forward to going out on the ice.

-She would nod and smile pretending she understood, but her English has improved immensely just in the few short months she’s been here.
+She would nod and smile, pretending she understood, but her English had improved immensely just in the few short months she’s been here as an exchange student.
 She also tells us her Facebook page is all in English.
-That’s pretty good for a young lady who has also studied French and Italian.
+That’s pretty good for a young lady studying French and Italian.
 Anna is not a stranger to foreign countries.
 She has traveled to Denmark, Italy, France, Turkey, Greece, England, Holland, Switzerland, Austria, and to the Dominican Republic with her parents on a two-week holiday.